Syncing 10,000 leads/mo? GET A DEMO

 These tips can help you create a strong visual:

-• Test mobile-shot video; this is a standard best practice right now, uploading video that looks like it was created by a customer on an iPhone, and it can be successful at driving clicks.
+• Test mobile-shot video: This is a standard best practice right now, uploading video that looks like it was created by a customer on an iPhone, and it can be successful at driving clicks.

-• Keep mobile formatting in mind for your visuals; mobile-friendliness is essential because more Facebook user activity is happening on mobile than desktop.
+• Keep mobile formatting in mind for your visuals: Mobile-friendliness is essential because more Facebook user activity is happening on mobile than desktop.

-• Skip out on model’s faces unless it’s a crucial part of the ad; ads without faces often perform better than those with faces in them.
+• Skip out on models’ faces unless it’s a crucial part of the ad: Ads without faces often perform better than those with faces in them.

 2. The copy